ballerina-platform/ballerina-library/docs/api-documentation-guide.md

 ## Linking BBEs from API Docs

-At the moment, some BBEs are authored, maintained, and governed by the Standard Library team.
+At the moment, some BBEs are authored, maintained, and governed by the Ballerina library team.

 The purpose of the BBEs is to give a quick look and feel of Ballerina.
 These examples need to be short and sweet.
 You can start trying out Ballerina using these examples.
 Also, they can be used as reminders or quick reference.
 One BBE should only be used to explain one concept.
 You can dig deeper by referring API Docs or by using the Visual Studio Code tool itself, which provides other suggestions.
 Therefore, BBEs do not have to include every minor detail of the module.
 A good example would be the [UDP Client](https://ballerina.io/learn/by-example/udp-client.html).

 BBEs and API Docs are two documents are completely different from each other and serve completely two different purposes.
 Therefore, linking API Docs to BBEs sort of breaks the flow of API Docs.
 If examples are needed to solidify the message, better to write them then and there.

-Also, BBEs could be owned by an external entity (e.g., the DevRel team) and be evolved on their own whereas, API docs are always authored, maintained, and governed by the Standard Library team.
+Also, BBEs could be owned by an external entity (e.g., the DevRel team) and be evolved on their own whereas, API docs are always authored, maintained, and governed by the Ballerina library team.
 However, if required, BBEs can be added as another section in API Docs as similar communities (e.g., GoLang) have done it.

 In fact, as BBEs are short and do not explain the complete picture, they should be linked to API docs so that you can refer API docs to know more information about the particular module.